cprovan/boids/README.md

 This is a simple demonstration of the boids algorithm that's featured in this Smarter Every Day video:

 [<img src=https://img.youtube.com/vi/4LWmRuB-uNU/maxresdefault.jpg width=360/>](https://www.youtube.com/watch?v=4LWmRuB-uNU)

-This simulation is running on [my website](https://eater.net/boids) if you’d like to check it out.

 ## How does it work?